budak7273/ArmorModules/README.md

   - You can craft them at the 'Fabrication Station,' a new crafting station that is unlocked by the T2 milestone 'PowerSuit Fabrication'
 - _None of the milestones are appearing in the H.U.B. !_
   - Only milestones for Suits appear in the H.U.B, as all Modules and crafting components are found in research trees in the MAM.
-- _Why is the Suit not letting me install module _____?_
+- _Why is the Suit not letting me install module `_____`?_
   - If the suit blocks you from installing a module, you likely have a conflicting module installed.
 Read the module's descriptions to find out why this might be the case.
 You can't install modules while the suit is rebooting, but you can remove them.
 - _Can I rebind what keys the suit uses?_
   - Yes!
 With the power of the SML3 keybind system, it is now possible.
 You can find them on the base game Keybindings screen.
-If you want to add overlapping keybinds (which the game does not normally allow you to do) you edit your `GameUserSettings.ini` file, which can be found at `...\AppData\Local\FactoryGame\Saved\Config\WindowsNoEditor`
+If you want to add overlapping keybinds (which the game does not normally allow you to do) you edit your `GameUserSettings.ini` file, which can be found at `...\AppData\Local\FactoryGame\Saved\Config\WindowsNoEditor`.
+If the keybinds aren't showing up in the list for some reason, make sure that you don't have them listed in your `Input.ini` file, which is known to prevent them from appearing.
 - _Some of the mod's recipes use Somersloops, but I don't want to use them up from my world!_
   - Coffee Stain has said that these items will be story related and likely will not be given use until Update 1.0, which is quite a ways in the future.
 I will re-evaluate the mod recipes once Somersloops are given a real use in base game.
   - If you would like to conserve your save's Somersloops, you can purchase Synchronized Somerslink Regulators from the AWESOME shop once you have unlocked them.